Coding-Forest/2022-AWS-Certificaiton/0 AWS Discovery Book/7 Load Balancing/README.md

    - 🛡️ A security group is a set of firewall🔥🧱 rules that control the traffic for your instance.

 <br>

+## 🙌⌨️ Hands-on Practice Guidelines

+    - create 2 web servers
+    - create a web page for load balance test
+    - configure ELB and add an instance
+      - test if ELB works in case of server failure
+      - examine post-recovery behaviour

 ### References